BanjoMcBanjo/Yoshi-s-Challenge/README.md

   has been clicked)

   Tile/Sprite Overview:

-newline =  Yoshi Sprite: The player's sprite newline =  Baby Mario Sprite: Sprite of the destination, Baby Mario newline =  Open Tile: Regular Tile that can be walked on newline =  Wall Tile: Tile that blocks movement under all circumstances Grass Tile: Surrounds the outside of the board - serves no real purpose Temporary Wall Tile: Red Tile that blocks access to Baby Mario until all eggs are collected Egg Sprite: Egg that can be collected by walking on top of it Door Tile: Door that requires a specific key to be opened, at which point it disappears.
+  Yoshi Sprite: The player's sprite

+  Baby Mario Sprite: Sprite of the destination, Baby Mario

+  Open Tile: Regular Tile that can be walked on

+  Wall Tile: Tile that blocks movement under all circumstances

+  Grass Tile: Surrounds the outside of the board - serves no real purpose

+  Temporary Wall Tile: Red Tile that blocks access to Baby Mario until all eggs are collected

+  Egg Sprite: Egg that can be collected by walking on top of it

+  Door Tile: Door that requires a specific key to be opened, at which point it disappears.
 All doors look the same, but each one requires a specific key

   Hint Sprite: Winged cloud with a question mark.
 Standing on top of this will provide a hint for completing the level.

-  Yellow Coin Sprite: A collectible key that can become part of the player's inventory Red Coin Sprite: A collectible key that can become part of the player's inventory Flower Sprite: A collectible key that can become part of the player's inventory Star Sprite: A collectible key that can become part of the player's inventory Bubble Sprite: A collectible accessory that can become part of the player's inventory Boot Sprite: A collectible accessory that can become part of the player's inventory Water Tile: A A tile that kills the player when walked on without a bubble Fire Tile: A tile that kills the player when walked on without boots Ice Tile: A tile that, when walked on, causes the player to slide uncontrollably in the direction of initial movement.
+  Yellow Coin Sprite: A collectible key that can become part of the player's inventory

+  Red Coin Sprite: A collectible key that can become part of the player's inventory

+  Flower Sprite: A collectible key that can become part of the player's inventory

+  Star Sprite: A collectible key that can become part of the player's inventory

+  Bubble Sprite: A collectible accessory that can become part of the player's inventory

+  Boot Sprite: A collectible accessory that can become part of the player's inventory

+  Water Tile: A A tile that kills the player when walked on without a bubble

+  Fire Tile: A tile that kills the player when walked on without boots

+  Ice Tile: A tile that, when walked on, causes the player to slide uncontrollably in the direction of initial movement.

   Trap Tile: Looks exactly like an open tile, but kills the player when walked on

   NOTES BEFORE/WHILE PLAYING: